 Again, not exactly much enthusiasm is evident there.

 Admittedly these reviews are a few years old so hopefully Cochrane will do a newer analysis soon.
 Cochrane does have a relevant 2019 piece, but it’s a protocol and not a review.

 Note that Cochrane is a charitable organization focused on providing unbiased information about medical intervention guided by evidence.

 My own scanning of the literature on platelet-rich plasma finds papers with conclusions that are all over the place.
-The sheer number of publications here is striking and hard to digest.
+The sheer number of publications here is striking.
+That much data are hard to digest.

 The papers range from reports of no effect to some usually relatively moderate apparent benefit in certain cases such as in this meta-analysis.
 In contrast, a 2020 published meta-analysis for knee arthritis found no benefit of PRP over HA or steroid injection.

-You can find a surprisingly large number of meta-analyses in this area, sometimes asking almost the same questions, but finding different conclusions.
-A meta-analysis is a “high level” study of other studies from a big picture standpoint to see if there are consistent trends from other people’s work.
-Think of it kind of like a scientist comparing and combining findings from 10 other published studies into one new paper trying to draw the overall gist of the papers.
+You can find a surprisingly large number of meta-analyses in this area.
+Sometimes asking almost the same questions, but finding different conclusions.
+A meta-analysis is a “high level” study of other studies.
+It aims to form a big picture standpoint to see if there are consistent trends from other people’s work.

 - Platelet-Rich Plasma Injections for Advanced Knee Osteoarthritis: A Prospective, Randomized, Double-Blinded Clinical Trial.
 A key takeaway here: